giantswarm/rfc/automatic-cluster-upgrades/README.md

 #### Cluster upgrade executor

-There will be an operator that based on the `Cluster Upgrade` CRs will initiate the upgrades changing the labels on the specific CR(s), it could include Apps at some point though ideally would detach apps totally from the cluster and apps metadata and App Platform enforce the requirements.
+There will be an operator that based on the `Cluster Upgrade` CRs will trigger the upgrades changing the labels on the specific CR(s) when date matches or it will create the pull requests in Git repo to trigger the upgrade.

 This operator can also check on the `maintenance schedule` to verify the upgrade fulfil or not the criteria, and in case it does not, alert or set an appropriate status on the object status.

-Also the operator will handle the mechanics of the upgrade like which `MachinePool` is upgraded first or wait till one `MachinePool` is done successfully to continue with next one.
-There is already an [RFC](https://github.com/giantswarm/rfc/pull/17/files) up for this specific controller.

 #### Cluster upgrade scheduler

 Ideally to automate the whole process there will be an operator that creates all the `Cluster Upgrade` CRs when a new release of Giant Swarm is created (and/or possibly other events).

-#### Existing CAPI controllers

-There was [a proposal in CAPI upstream](https://github.com/kubernetes-sigs/cluster-api/blob/master/docs/proposals/20191017-kubeadm-based-control-plane.md) for the KubeadmControlPlane (later included in CAPZ components) to add `upgradeAfter` parameter to influence the upgrades.
-Though this field only means a cluster upgrade will be triggered after that date, to force an upgrade, it is related to the goal of controlling upgrades.
-The idea would be to create a new proposal that allows pointing a new entity (`MaintenanceSchedule `/`UpgradePolicy`)  to extend the possibilities more than a single timestamp.
-Later controllers could leverage on that to allow changes or not to their reconciled resources.

 ## Open questions

+- How Cluster Upgrade Scheduler knows there is a new version?
+Should the controller listen to cluster-<provider> releases?

 - Do we schedule automatic upgrades by default?
 Or do we let customer schedule them (maybe suggesting in our UI a cluster upgrade need to be scheduled)?